opnfv/dovetail/docs/testing/user/testspecification/highavailability/index.rst

 ---------------

 Restart the process of "nova-api" if they are not running.

-Delete image with "openstack image delete test-cirros" Delete flavor with "openstack flavor delete m1.test"
+Delete image with "openstack image delete test-cirros".

+Delete flavor with "openstack flavor delete m1.test".

 ---------------------------------------------------------------------